alshedivat/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor of Finance at the `Rotman School of Management`, University of Toronto.
 My research interests are in macro-finance, machine learning, and asset pricing.
 I received my Ph.D. from `École Polytechnique Fédérale de Lausanne` and the `Swiss Finance Institute`.
-Previously, I was a visiting scholar at the Bendheim Center for Finance at Princeton University.
+Previously, I was a visiting scholar at the Bendheim Center for Finance at `Princeton University`.